-SITE NUMBER: B0911 NAME of SITE: Albyn Playing Fields Proposer: Albyn School Limited Nature of the proposal: Residential Develop ment (approx. 100 u nits) Checklist Score: 49 Constraints: Playi ng fields Recommendation: Undesirable Justification: This large scale development site would be located on a currently zoned Green Belt and Green Space Network site.
+SITE NUMBER: B0911 NAME of SITE: Albyn Playing Fields

+Proposer: Albyn School Limited

+Nature of the proposal: Residential Development (approx. 100 units)

+Checklist Score: 49 Constraints: Playing fields

+This large scale development site would be located on a currently zoned Green Belt and Green Space Network site.
 The proposer indicates that approx. 100 residential units could be provided.
 The site is considered to be undesirable for development.
 The proposed 100 houses would have a significant intrude on the landscape and would potentially damage the character of the area.
 The site is not really related to the existing settlement.
 The loss of playing fields is a major issue as is the potential coalescence of Peterculter and Milltimber.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.